Snoozeds/dankrpg-web/src/pages/privacy.md

 DankRPG is not subject to any data protection acts, as it does not collect any personally identifiable information.

+## Data security:

+While DankRPG does not store any personally identifiable information, we still take the security of our services seriously.
+We use the latest security measures to protect any user data.
+We take data security seriously and will do our best to address any concerns or issues promptly.

 ## Links to other sites:

 DankRPG may contain links to other sites.
 We are not responsible for the privacy practices of other sites. <br></br>